 Let’s assume that you have just taken your sweetie at home and he has no idea of what a training pad is and where he is supposed to pee and poo.

 The best place to put the pad is near his bed.

 Young Yorkies spend most of the day sleeping.
 As we mentioned before, the need for a urinating is right after they wake up.

 So remembering that babies cannot hold it for a long time, the pad right next to his bed is the first soft and comfortable place where the furry treasure can eliminate after a relaxing nap.

-If you have a big apartment or your living room is far from the bed of the Yorkshire, place a second puppy pad in another place.
+If you have a big apartment or your living room is far from the bed of the doggy, place a second puppy pad in another place.